New Year, New Me: A Guide To Financial Resolutions

 Have you ever worried about ensuring your legacy is passed down to the right person?
 The benefits of having an established and up-to-date estate plan are endless.
 Being consistent in updating your estate plan will ensure your legacy ends up in the right hands.
 Consider this one especially if you’ve experienced a life-changing event recently.

 Every item on the checklist can be summarized with this last one.
-If you have a financial advisor, you understand the value of having someone create a personalized plan for your personal financial goals.
+If you have a wealth planner, you understand the value of having someone create a personalized plan for your personal financial goals.

 This year, implement the Atomic Habits framework to find your focus, understand who you want to become, and the right path to get there.
 Build goals that will take you towards that horizon, and create a checklist of the things you need to do to start.
 Not only does it make it more doable, but it also helps you feel more confident about your decisions, and motivated to continue working towards your goals.